Second charge mortgages, often simply called second mortgages, are secured loans used to raise extra money by using your

 Second charge mortgages usually let you borrow money starting at £1,000.
 The higher the equity in your property, the more money you will be likely to be able to borrow.

 To apply for a second charge mortgage you don't necessarily need a very good credit score.
 In fact, in some cases, you may still be able to get a second mortgage with a bad credit score.

-Obviously, in order to be considered for a second mortgage you need be a homeowner.
-However, you do not necessarily need to be living in the property you are taking out the second charge mortgage on.
+Obviously, in order to be considered for a second charge mortgage you will need to be a homeowner.
+However, you don't necessarily need to be living in the property you're taking out the second charge mortgage on.

-There are a few reasons why you might want to take out a second charge mortgage, but before you determine whether or not you can get one, weigh up your options, as a second mortgage can be a risky financial decision.
+There are a few reasons why you might want to take out a second charge mortgage.
+However, before you determine whether or not you can get one, weigh up your options, a second mortgage can be a risky financial decision.

 For example, if you're looking at borrowing from a few hundred up to a couple of thousand pounds, then you may want to get a credit card.
 Some 0% purchases credit cards will allow you to avoid paying any interest for up to 18 months, and sometimes longer.

 Similarly, personal loans could work out cheaper than a second charge mortgage, although you would need a very good credit rating for many of these options.

 The main attraction for a second charge mortgage is that people who have a less than perfect, or bad credit score can still be in with a chance of being approved.

 Also, it might be easier to get a second charge mortgage if you have a fluctuating income or are classed as self-employed.